TURTING-BO/CPNs-Attack-Tolerance/README.md

 ## Background

-### Tool
+### Simulation Tool
-When you run it, please make sure that you have installed CPNs Tools.
+When you want to simulate this example, please make sure that you have installed CPNs Tools.
 CPNs Tools can be download from this website "http://cpntools.org/".
 There are many useful tutorials about how to use this powerful tool.

 ### Original Model
 The original model comes from reference [1], [2].
 In the new model, a compound attack and tolerance solution is added.